kabeer05/portifindo/README.md

 ## Installation

-To get started with **Portfindo**, you'll need Python 3.x installed on your system.
+To get started with **Portifindo**, you'll need Python 3.x installed on your system.
 If you don't have Python installed, you can download it from the official website: [python.org](https://www.python.org/).

-To install **Portfindo**, follow these steps:
+To install **Portifindo**, follow these steps:

 1. Clone the repository or download the project files.
 2. Navigate to the project directory.